-The purpose of a dial tone is to indicate that the phone is functional and ready to make a call.
-The dial tone, of course, stops when the call begins.
+The purpose of this tone is to indicate that the phone is functional and ready to make a call.
+The tone, of course, stops when the call begins.
 In the context of SMB and enterprise phones, “delivering dial tone” means that every phone can make and receive calls.

 The telephone may have been invented by Alexander Graham Bell, but it was Hungarian inventor Theodore Puskás who invented the first electronic switchboard, making it possible to have the telephone networks we have today.
-In the early days, there was no dial tone.
+In the early days, there was no tone.
 The switchboard was operated manually by an operator, who would physically put cords into jacks.
 The first sound a person would hear when he picked up the phone would be the operator saying “hello,” “operator,” “what number, please?” or some other pleasantry.

-The dial tone was invented in 1892, but didn’t come to prominence until the late 1940s.
-By the 1940’s, telephone service was being automated, and since there was no operator to talk to, phones had a dial tone to assure callers that the phone was working and ready to make a call.
-The dial tone was nearly universal by the late 1960s.
+It may have been invented in the early 1900s, but the tone didn’t come to prominence until the late 1940s.
+By the 1940’s, telephone service was being automated, and since there was no operator to talk to, phones had a dial tone to assure callers that the phone was working and ready to make a call, whether that be local or long distance.
+The tone was nearly universal by the late 1960s.
 The term “delivering dial tone” refers to delivering telephone service.

-The tone of the early dial tone, in America, was 2600Hz, or fourth E above middle C in music terms.
-One of the earliest “phone phreakers,” that is, people who did not work for the phone company that learned the mechanics of the phone system and exploited it, was Joe Engressia, who was blind and only seven years old when he figured out that he could force an ongoing call to hang up, even when passing by strangers on pay phone, if he whistled loud enough.
+The earliest tone in America was 2600Hz, or fourth E above middle C in music terms.
+One of the earliest “phone phreakers,” that is, people who did not work for the phone company that learned the mechanics of the phone system and exploited it.
+Joe Engressia was blind and only seven years old when he figured out that he could force an ongoing call to hang up, even when passing by strangers on payphone, if he whistled loud enough.

 A “stutter tone” is a slight variation of a dial tone.
 It means that a certain feature has been activated.
 It may signify that the caller has voice mail waiting for him, or it could indicate that call forwarding is set, and remind him to turn it off.
-Also if the phone is left off-hook for too long, the dial tone will change and get louder to alert the caller.
+Also if the phone is left off-hook for too long, the tone will change and get louder to alert the caller.

-A cell phone doesn’t have a dial tone, you can tell whether it has a signal by looking at how many bars it has.
+A cell phone doesn’t have a tone, you can tell whether it has a signal by looking at how many bars it has.
 An IP phone is similar, in that you can tell if it can make a call by seeing if it is connected to the Local Area Network.
 The actual tone is an MP3 that is programmed into the phone itself.